dt-code-club/site/srv/meetings/2022/meeting-6.md

 They begin with an `f` before the first quotation mark and use curly braces (`{}`) to contain expressions that will be replaced with their values
-(automatically converted to strings if neccesary):
+(automatically converted to strings if necessary):

 ```python
 subject = "everyone!"